 - Available Cash Flow: Also consider what cash flow you may be able to devote to college on a monthly or yearly basis.
 If dividing your 529 equally across the four years of college covers enough of your tuition bill that you can afford the remainder by paying out of your paycheck on a monthly payment plan to the college, that may be the wisest course of action for your family, as opposed to spending the entire 529 on one year, and leaving too high a bill in other years to be covered out-of-pocket.
 If stretching your 529 across four years allows you to eliminate, or at least minimize education loan borrowing, this apportionment may be the best financial strategy for your family.

 As you can see, as with most aspects of the college planning process, there is not a one-size-fits-all approach to spending your 529.
-Your spending strategy may vary based upon your child, your family situation, your financial situation, and your priorities.
+Your spending strategy may vary based on your child, family situation, financial situation, and priorities.
 Consideration of the above factors, however, should ensure that you spend your 529 in a way that makes the most sense for your family and your finances.